jonatansanchezmartin/Bee/README.md

 Welcome to Bee Personal CRM, a plataform to become a better person and strengthen your personal relationships.

-This project uses HTML, CSS y Javascript for the Frontend y PHP for the backend.
+This project uses HTML, CSS y Javascript for the Frontend.